LacertosusRepo/libDeusPrefs/docuowl/2.Cells/4.LDStylePickerCell/content.md

   - imageAlt `string`
   - Name of an alternative image to be displayed when the device is in dark mode.
 This is an optional key, if ignored the normal image will be used in both light & dark mode.

+  - id `string`
+  - Identifier for the option view.

 - infoMessage `string`
 - Message for the info alert.